gawsoftpl/laravel-secrets/README.md

 laravel_secrets('<PATH-TO-FILE>', '<DEFAULT-VALUE>');
 ```
 ## 2. Read encrypted secrets from file
-You can also encrypt secrets with Laravel App Key and auto encrypt after loading encrypted string to Laravel config.
+You can also encrypt secrets with Laravel App Key and auto encrypt after loaded encrypted string to Laravel config.
 ```sh
 # Encrypt password by artisan command
 echo "abc" > /tmp/password